 Equity and Inclusion

-The longstanding systemic racism and other forms of discrimination in Canadian society, and in the screen industry, have been fully exposed in 2020.
+The longstanding systemic racism and other forms of discrimination in Canadian society, and in the screen industry, were fully exposed in 2020.
 Systemic barriers and discrimination in Canada have prevented members of many communities to benefit from the support streams offered by the CMF and other funders, and to gain and retain control and ownership over their work.

 The CMF’s mandate to “enable a diversity of voices” includes a responsibility to widen support to Canada’s talent and creators from underrepresented communities in order to amplify their voices, stories, and perspectives through content creation and exploitation.